Skip to content

 But what is the typical experience like?

-Well, like anywhere in Belize, you should have a lot of water.
+Well, like anywhere in Belize, you should bring a lot of water and sunscreen.
 Expect heat, humidity, bugs, and a lot of walking.
 Trust me, though, it’s worth it!

 On the way out, we stopped for a quick photo op at a scenic spot.
 I snagged a few pictures!